Chris25-56/Chris25-56/README.md

 - 👋 Hi, I’m @Chris25-56
-- Your work for using gmail for email mailing is very fun
+- Your work for using gmail for email mailing in LO wtih Gmail is very fun
-- But i cannot create an expeditor, searching in the data base the configuration fail ...
+- But i cannot create an expeditor, searching in the data base the configuration fail ... (cf picture)
 - 💞️ I’m using LO 3.7.4 with Windows 10
 -